 What is Chronic Kidney Disease?

-Around one in every eight people in the UK will develop chronic kidney disease (CKD).
 Right now, around 64,000 people in the UK are being treated for kidney failure (also known as stage 5 CKD, where kidney function is less than 15%).”

-At an advanced stage, symptoms of the condition can include:
+As the condition progresses, symptoms of the condition can include:

 - Shortness of breath.